responsive-sk/hdm-boot/docs/architecture/dependency-injection.md

 ## Overview

-This document describes the comprehensive Dependency Injection and Inversion of Control implementation in the MVA Bootstrap project.
+This document describes the comprehensive Dependency Injection and Inversion of Control implementation in the HDM Boot project.
 The system follows SOLID principles and provides proper abstraction layers through interface-based bindings.

 ## Architecture Principles